OppositeOdd/OFS_Simulator3D/README.md

 A Fork of ZestyRaraferu's version of OpenFunScripter's OFS_Simulator3D.

 This was made to be compatible with AppleSilicon ARM64 Architecture.
-As such, the Godot had to be updated along with respective references.
+Godot was also updated to the latest version

 ### macOS first run (unsigned build)
 This app isn’t notarized.
 On first launch, macOS will block it.